adamdeprince/bsort/submission.md

 20,899 seconds, 47,599 joules
 ```

-The median power consumption was 48,048 joules for a processing performance of 208,125 records per joule.
+The median runtime was 21,159 seconds.
+The mean power consumption was 47,969 joules for a processing performance of 208,464 records per joule.

 The results of valsort are: